danneu/darkstrap/README.md

 A dark theme for Twitter Bootstrap 2.

 * Darkstrap is just a CSS file that you load after vanilla Bootstrap 2.
+* Compatibility with latest Twitter Bootstrap is in progress: https://github.com/danneu/darkstrap/issues/6#issuecomment-11764403

+    * Demo (not kept up-to-date): http://darkstrap-unfinished.herokuapp.com/
+    * Only tested with Firefox on OSX.
+    * Currently working on cross-browser compatibility!
+    * Not ready yet. :(

 ## Usage

 * Download `darkstrap.css`